|Dr Elizabeth A CAMERON

 The 0 - 19 Children’s Public Health Service in the London Borough of Bexley is run by Bromley Healthcare.
 The Health Visitors are qualified nurses with midwifery experience, who have taken further training to obtain the Health Visiting Certificate.
 They are happy to give advice on health care, particularly for expectant mothers, babies, young children, the elderly and the handicapped.
 The Health Visitors are notified of births and visit from the 11th day after the birth.
 They maintain contact thereafter by further home visits.
 As advisors on child care and family problems, they work in the community with the family Doctors.

 You may contact your Health Visitor by telephoning the above number.

 All expectant mothers will be looked after by their Doctor and a Midwife.
 Antenatal clinics are held at the surgery every Monday afternoon when a midwife from Darent Valley Hospital is in attendance.
 A midwife from DVH also runs a booking clinic at the surgery every Friday morning.

 The Business Manager

 Our Business Manager, Julia Weal, is responsible for the overall smooth running and backroom organisation of the practice and deals with everything that does not require medical expertise.
-She is generally available from 9.00am to 3.00pm, to discuss any suggestions which may help us to improve the service that we can offer to you, and to help with any administrative or non-medical aspects of your health.
+She is generally available from 9.00am to 3.00pm (except Thursday), to discuss any suggestions which may help us to improve the service that we can offer to you, and to help with any administrative or non-medical aspects of your health.

 Complaints about any aspect of the service provided at The Medical Centre should be forwarded to the practice manager in writing.
 All complaints received are dealt with according to the NHS complaints procedure.